barukhashem/burger/README.md

 3. In the db folder, I created a seeds.sql file and wrote INSERT INTO queries to populate the burgers table with at least three entries.

-4. I ran the schema.sql and seeds.sql files into the mysql server from the command line.
+4. I ran the schema.sql and seeds.sql files into the mysql server from the command line, thereby creating my database.

-5. In the db folder of the app, I started the MySQL command line tool and login: mysql -u root -p.

-6. With the mysql> command line tool running, I entered the command source schema.sql to run my schema file and all of the queries in it, thereby creating my database.

-7. I inserted the entries defined in seeds.sql by running the file: source seeds.sql.

-8. I closed out of the MySQL command line tool via the command `exit.`

 `Config Setup`